-Once you’ve signed up, you can decide how you want to design and deliver the RSA Pupil Design Awards in your school.
+Once you’ve registered, you can decide how you want to design and deliver the RSA Pupil Design Awards in your schools

-Whichever way you choose to deliver, the process is there to help you to raise the profile of design and technology in your school and to develop important skills such as collaboration, confidence, and creative and critical thinking among your pupils.
+Whichever way you choose to deliver, the process is there to help you to raise the profile social design in your schools and to encourage a wider interpretation of the function and practice of design to develop important capabilities such as collaboration, confidence, and creative and critical thinking among your pupils.

-Then, support pupils to choose one of the three briefs.
+Then, support pupils to choose one of the three briefs and make sure they have read the pupil brief pack.
 Each brief contains a real-world problem for pupils to solve, and some ideas to get them thinking about the challenge.